Varta warns of patent infringements by Chinese firms, shares plunge

-FRANKFURT (Reuters) - German battery maker Varta (VAR1.DE) said on Wednesday that it has warned electronic goods traders after finding products with batteries from Chinese manufacturers which infringe on its patents.
+FRANKFURT, Jan 8 (Reuters) - German battery maker Varta said on Wednesday that it has warned electronic goods traders after finding products with batteries from Chinese manufacturers which infringe on its patents.

 The company’s shares plunged 20% after the issue was flagged by a broker note earlier.